Deepdwn/docs/content/changelog/version-0-24-0/index.md

 First up, document linking!
 This is really a collection of features, so let's dive in.

+{{< img-simple src="images/autocomplete.gif" alt="Typing a markdown link and autocompleting the name of a document and heading.
+Ctrl+clicking the link navigates to the document and heading.
+Autocompleting an image, and then hovering cursor over image with ctrl held to display a thumbnail of the image.">}}

 Deepdwn now supports links from one document to another, both in the editor and preview window.

 This is done using the standard markdown link format: